 Distributions payable pertain to participant pre-tax contributions which exceed the maximum annual dollar limit as established by the IRC.
-During the year ended December 31, 2005, the Plan failed two of the discrimination tests and had a liability for excess contributions of \$18,105.
-During the year ended December 31, 2004, the Plan failed one of the discrimination tests and had a liability for excess contributions of \$9,423.
+During the years ended December 31, 2006 and 2005, the Plan had a liability for excess contributions of \$2,814 and \$18,105, respectively.
 Such amounts have been refunded to the participants within the stipulated twelve month period, in order to bring the Plan into compliance with the IRC.